top of page

 Preparations International Business School

-On November 20, 2020, the R&D International Foundation was established through notary Yves De Vil in Borgerhout, Belgium.
+On 20 November 2020, the R&D International Foundation was established in the presence of notary Yves De Vil in Borgerhout, Belgium.
 The aim of the Foundation is to establish, build and manage the R&D International Business School in Tasikmalaya, Indonesia.
-The founders of the Foundation have for years maintained a special and very active relationship with this 'Kabupaten' or Regency, which was ruled by the family of the founders and Board Members in the past centuries.
-The establishment fits in with decades of support for University Siliwangi (establishment of the Edgar Brood Academic Chair and extensive study programs with support from, among others, the European Union), the (re)construction of primary and secondary schools, the development of new infrastructure (airport, port, roads ) and combating child malnutrition (OTIFA).
+The founders of the foundation have maintained a special and very active relationship with this 'Kabupaten' or Regency for years.
+This area was governed by the family of the founders and board members in the past centuries.
+The establishment is part of decades of support for University Siliwangi (establishment of the Chair and extensive study programmes with support from the European Union, among others), for the (re)construction of primary and secondary schools, for the development of new infrastructure (airport, port, roads) and for the fight against malnutrition among children (OTIFA).

-Subsequently, the so-called 'ANBI status' was applied for in The Netherlands in line with the Foundation's objective. status.
-Such status is reserved for foundations that work for the public good; donations are therefore tax deductible.
-The Dutch Tax and Customs Administration, which grants the ANBI status, requested the Foundation's Board to make some changes to the articles of association in order to acquire the ANBI status.
-These instructions were followed by the Foundation Board, so that the foundation was formally granted ANBI status on February 3, 2022 (retroactive as of November 20, 2020).
+Subsequently, in connection with the Foundation’s objective, in the Netherlands, the so-called 'ANBI status' was applied for.
+This status is reserved for foundations that are committed to the public interest; donations are therefore tax-deductible.
+The Dutch Tax and Customs Administration, which grants the ANBI status, requested the foundation board to make some changes to the articles of association in order to acquire the ANBI status.
+These instructions were followed by the foundation board, as a result of which the foundation was formally granted ANBI status on February 3, 2022 (retroactively as of November 20, 2020).

-In accordance with the 2022 policy program, meetings were held from 25 May to 2 June 2022 in Tasikmalaya, Indonesia with the following persons from University Siliwangi: Dr. Ir.
+From 25 May to 2 June 2022 in Tasikmalaya, Indonesia, meetings took place with the following people from University Siliwangi: Dr. Ir.
 Nundang Busaeri (Rector), Prof. Deden Mulyana (Vice Rector), Eva Santiana (Head of Cooperation center) and Prof. Ir.
 Unang (Agri Expert).
-University Siliwangi is a state university in Tasikmalaya, South West Java, Indonesia.
-This led to the following conclusions: 1) University Siliwangi (UNSIL) is willing to make a piece of land next to the current Rectorate building available for the construction of the R&D International Business School (R&D IBS) for free; 2) UNSIL is required by statute to have a major say in the policy and governance of the R&D IBS; 3) the current obsolete building on the plot of land may be removed; 4) The R&D International Foundation (R&D IF) will submit plans to UNSIL for approval of a new modest but effective building to be constructed; 5) the legal structure of the relationship between the R&D IF and UNSIL will be advised by an expert civil law notary.
+University Siliwangi is a state university located in Tasikmalaya, South West Java, Indonesia.
+During the meetings, the possibility of having the activities of the R&D International Business School (R&D IBS) take place on one of the campuses of University Siliwangi (UNSIL), whether or not in a suitable existing building or in a modest but effective building to be built by the R&D IBS itself on UNSIL land.
+It was also discussed that the legal structure of the relationship between the R&D IF and UNSIL will be advised by an expert notary.

-On May 30, 2022, consultations took place between the R&D IF and notary Rina Marlina in Lengkongsari, Tawang, Tasikmalaya.
+On 30 May 2022, consultations took place between the R&D IF and notary Rina Marlina in Lengkongsari, Tawang, Tasikmalaya.
 This consultation resulted in the following: 1) The establishment of a local foundation under Indonesian law to manage and finance the R&D International Business School is not required.
 A notary in Jakarta had recommended this, but notary Marlina indicated that this could lead to unnecessary complications.
-She gave examples from third parties and insisted that the objectives and policy intentions of the R&D IBS were better secured by a direct relationship between the R&D IF and the R&D IBS.
-She also recommended appointing a mixed Indonesian-Dutch Advisory Board/Curatorium comprising representatives of/on behalf of R&D IF, science, international and local business and, of course, UNSIL.
-A cooperation agreement between R&D IF and UNSIL is planned to be agreed and next published in its entirety on this website.
+She gave examples from third parties and insisted that the objectives and policies of the R&D IBS were better secured by a direct relationship between the R&D IF and the R&D IBS.
+She also recommended the appointment of a joint Indonesian-Dutch Advisory Board/Board of Trustees consisting of representatives of/on behalf of the R&D IF, science, the international and local business community and, of course, UNSIL.
+On the basis of this notarial advice, a cooperation agreement between R&D IF and UNSIL will be reached.
+It will be published in its entirety on this website.

-In The Netherlands, consultations took place with the Mrs. Ankje Grapperhaus, Chairman of the successful Edgar Brood Academic Chair Foundation for English and Information Technology (EBAC) at UNSIL, founded at the time by the family and friends of the late Dr Edgar Brood.
-On behalf of her Board, Mrs. Grapperhaus announced the decision that the Edgar Brood Chair will be integrated into the new R&D International Business School.
-This decision will be laid down in a formal cooperation agreement between EBAC and R&D IF.
+In the Netherlands, consultations took place with the Chair of the successful Edgar Brood Academic Chair Foundation for English and Information Technology (EBAC) at UNSIL – founded at the time by the family and friends of the late Dr Edgar Brood – Mrs. Ankje Grapperhaus.
+On behalf of her board, she announced the decision that the Edgar Brood Chair will be integrated into the new R&D International Business School.
+This decision will be set out in a formal cooperation agreement between EBAC and R&D IF.

-With this, the R&D International Business School has become a direct part of the R&D International Foundation, whose Board Members and management team have already been appointed and notarized in Belgium.
-This Board will now be able to appoint an Indonesian/Dutch Advisory Board that also has the function of Curatorium.
-The distinguished member of the Indonesian DPR (Parliament) Ms. Nurhayati Effendi (from Tasikmalaya) and members of the Prawira Adiningrat family (Jati Hidayat, Director of Indonesia's largest daily newspaper 'Jawa Pos', and Rully Ferdiansyah, senior manager of a Singaporean bank) have already agreed to serve on this Board.
+The board of the R&D IF will appoint an Indonesian/Dutch Advisory Council that also has the function of a Board of Trustees.
+This will include the former leading member of the Indonesian DPR (parliament) Mrs. Nurhayati Effendi (from Tasikmalaya) and members of the Prawira Adiningrat family (Jati Hidayat, Director of the largest daily newspaper in Indonesia 'Jawa Pos'; Rully Ferdiansyah, senior manager of a Singaporean bank), and the former Editor-in-Chief of the famous The Jakarta Post, Endy Bayuni.

-It was confirmed that the building will have to meet all sustainability and earthquake-resistant standards.
-Therefore, thoughts turn to a structure consisting of steel and melamine walls modeled on the PA International Foundation-initiated construction of a large community center after the tsunami in Aceh in 2004.
+It was confirmed that the building will have to meet all durability and earthquake-resistant standards.
+On July 18, 2023, a successful meeting took place between the UNSIL management, the R&D IF and a Javanese construction company with extensive experience in earthquake-resistant construction based on steel structural elements.
+An example is the construction of a large community center after the tsunami in 2004 in Aceh, initiated by the PA International Foundation.
 Experience has shown that such a building can be realized very quickly and is extremely resistant to the characteristics of nature in Tasikmalaya.
-The R&D IF has already made specific and relatively expensive lecture room facilities available.
+UNSIL accepted the presentation by Indhira Sagita of A+A Architecture.
+The R&D IF has already made specific and lecture hall facilities available.

-On this basis, the following decisions are further prepared and implemented in the course of 2024:
+On this basis, the following decisions will continue to be prepared and implemented in the first half of 2025:

-1. A step-by-step plan for the R&D IBS governance structure and its implementation
+1. A roadmap for the R&D IBS governance structure and its implementation

-2. First formal appointments to the Advisory Board/Curatorium R&D IBS
+2. Formal appointments to the Advisory Board/Board of Trustees of R&D IBS

 3. An architectural study for the construction of the R&D IBS

-4. A draft curriculum for an initial IBS Summer Course and the one-year IBS course
+4. A draft curriculum for an initial IBS Summer Course and for the one-year IBS course

 5. A multi-year budget for the R&D IBS including a financing plan – based on donations from the R&D International Foundation

-6. Consultation with UNSIL on points 1-4 leading to implementing decisions
+6. Concluding consultations with UNSIL on points 1-4, leading to implementing decisions

 7. Start of construction of the R&D IBS

-8. Projections regarding the first 5 years of the R&D IBS with a cautious and limited start-up in 2024/25
+8. Outlook report on the first 5 years of R&D IBS with a cautious and limited start-up in 2025/26

-9. Preparation for the opening of the R&D IBS building
+9. Preparations for the opening of the R&D IBS building in the course of 2026

 10. Opening of the R&D IBS building and selection of the first group of a limited number of students

-11. Start of the IBS Summer Course for a limited number of students
+11. Start of IBS Summer Course for a limited group of students

-12. Evaluation of the Summer Course and preparation for the next Academic Year.
+12. Evaluation of the Summer School and preparation for the next academic year.

 The financial report of the R&D International Foundation will be published here when available; so far, no costs have been made.